lbormann/darts-caller/README.md

 *`-WEB / --web_caller`*

 If you set this to a '1' or '2' the application will host a web-endpoint to mirror all call-events.
 A value '1' will play sounds only on the web-endpoint.
 Value '2' will play sounds on the application and on the web-endpoint.
 To use web-calling visit http://{machine-ip-address}:{web-caller-port} in browser.
+NOTE: iphone probably does not work (WIP).

 *`-WEBSB / --web_caller_scoreboard`*